 What exactly is “creation care?”

-Simply put, creation care highlights our responsibility to serve and care for all that God has created – people and place.
+Creation care highlights our responsibility to serve and care for everything that God has created – people and place.
 Scripture tells us that God created the world, called it “good,” and then placed humans in charge of the earth as stewards (Gen. 1:28-30).
 Everything still belongs to God (Psalm 24:1-2), but we now have a responsibility.
-As Christians, it is our desire to honor God by employing good stewardship of the natural resources he has given us to use, by respecting the beauty and uniqueness of the world he has created, and by making wise decisions about how our environmental impact affects our neighbors, both locally and globally.
+As Christians, it is our desire to honor God by employing good stewardship of the earth and by making wise decisions about how our environmental impact affects our neighbors, both locally and globally.
 At its core, creation care is a spiritual issue that directly relates to our views on consumption, materialism, stewardship, thankfulness, simplicity, and love for our neighbor.
 Taking care of creation is our response to the awesome God who created it.

 How is creation care different from “environmentalism?”

-There is a significant difference in the reasons why we as Christians should take responsibility for our impact on the world compared to others who also are concerned about the environment.
-While environmentalists often are motivated by valid and commendable goals (such as eliminating pollution, reducing wastefulness, decreasing our dependence on fossil fuels, and changing our practices so that they do not harm developing countries and peoples), they overlook the fundamental relationship between the environment and it’s Creator.
-Creation care emphasizes this essential relationship by viewing environmental responsibility as part of our worshipful response to God and the complete stewardship of everything entrusted to us by God.
-Creation care is not only concerned with environmental sustainability, but also with how our lifestyle and environmental impact affect both our relationship with God and with those around us.
+Creation care emphasizes this relationship by viewing environmental responsibility as part of our worshipful response to God through the stewardship of everything entrusted to us.
+Creation care goes beyond mere stewardship, however, and concerns itself with the ways in which our lifestyle and environmental impact affect both our relationship with God and with those around us.
 Jesus said that the two greatest commandments were to love God and love your neighbor.
 Creation care means loving God by responsibly living in the world he has created, and loving our neighbor by refusing to negatively impact his or her natural environment, health, and quality of life.

 Does creation care mean worshipping nature?